 It’s true that language around gender is changing, thanks to the insights given by the LGBTQ community.
 However, we don’t really have a way to relate to a person who is a Spirit without also referring to that person with a gendered pronoun.
 (We could call Her “They” but that would evoke all kinds of theological broohaha).
 And even if we manage to say God and Godself several times in a row instead of saying He or Him, the echo of the masculine pronouns we have always used speaks of an ancient man behind the scenes, like the Wizard of Oz behind the big voice and curtain.

 Secondly, sexed people reflect God.
 (And I am differentiating here between having a sex, which is the mechanics of being a woman or man that lead to differences, and having gender, which is all the societal stuff we take on making all girls like pink and fluffy stuff and all boys prefer blue and mud.)
 The author of Genesis (1:27) tells us that men and women alike are made in God’s image.
 God didn’t have to create a man and a woman.
 She could have found another way.
 The two sexes inform us of Her very being.

 Third, we’ve already made God thoroughly male (and white, but that’s another post).
 It’s simply too late to neutralize the word, God.
 Thousands of years, and most religions, give God a basic masculine identity.
 It’s time to chip away at that false image, that false God.
 We have simply got it wrong about God.
 Jesus’ appearance on the scene was, in part, supposed to enlighten us to the feminine within God, but we didn’t get it.

-It’s only taking the uncomfortable, unpopular stand that God can be a She, God can be Mother, or any number of feminine metaphors, that will begin to pull down our false male God and put up the True One before us, the one who is represented well by both female and male.
+It’s only taking the uncomfortable, unpopular yet Biblically-rooted stand that God can be She, God can be Mother, or any number of feminine metaphors, that will begin to pull down our false male God and put up the True One before us, the one who is represented well by both female and male.